 Last but not least is playing the long-term game.
-Many hire different people for different pieces of marketing and not think long term.
+Many hire different people for different pieces of marketing.
+No long term thinking.
 Few weeks before Black Friday they will hire someone to run a coupon campaign.
 Then, as Christmas comes closer, they will hire someone to run an Amazon campaign for a week.
 Then in January and February, they will find someone to “grow their Instagram”.

 There is no plan in this.
 And you are constantly dropping or restarting different parts of your marketing.
 So, none of them ever takes off.

-You need to give a chance for the plan to start working, then track and adjust.
+You need to give a chance for the plan to start working, at least 90 days, then track and adjust.

 The best course of action to lower the marketing cost for small business